Community Teaching & Lion Conservation

 The staged lion release program aims to release the wild offspring of captive bred lions into appropriate national parks, and reserves across Africa.
 But in order to accomplish all goals, we need you.
 Here’s where you help us clean enclosures, prepare meals and create exciting enrichment activities for the lions.
 It’s a once in a lifetime opportunity to meet these majestic creatures face to face and learn a lot about their personalities.

 You will also play a vital role in collecting data on a pride of lions that are proving that the offspring born within the managed reserve are suitable candidates for release into the wild.
 We truly believe that it’s possible.

 Helping people and helping lions, all at once.

 - Become much more than a teacher and more of a role model, when you help kids that are falling behind in their education, by providing one-on-one support that otherwise without your help, they would not get.

 - Play an important role in giving conservation education classes in the first education facility of its kind in Zimbabwe – our own Conservation Education Centre.
 Encourage children to grow up as conservationists.

 - How awesome would be to know that you were part of a school’s construction?
 Join us for one of the most rewarding projects as you create the foundation for Julena School?
-Easy, it is not but we are not here because it’s easy.
+It’s not easy but we are not here because it’s easy.
 We are here because it’s important.

 - Be part of the feeding program at Gweru Baptist Church, where you will be assisting in their Compassionate Ministry for people living and working on the street.